Rookfighter/least-squares-cpp/README.md

 * Implement your error function(s)
 * Pick the optimization algorithm of your choice
-* pick the line search algorithm of your choice
+* Pick the line search algorithm of your choice